reactioncommerce/reaction-docs/developer/components/icon.md

 # Icon

-The icon components give you a simple way to use the available icon sets in reaction commerce with one component.
+The icon components give you a simple way to use the available icon sets in Reaction with one component.

 ### Properties